riday’s surprise miss on the US payrolls report certainly wasn’t what markets were expecting and the sell-off in equity markets

 As for the UK

-the pound has enjoyed a brief respite from recent selling pressure with Friday’s move by Standard and Poor’s to reaffirm the UK’s triple A rating,
+has enjoyed a brief respite from recent selling pressure with Friday’s move by Standard and Poor’s to reaffirm the UK’s triple A rating,

 providing a welcome boost to the beleaguered currency.
 The latest services sector report suggested that the UK might avoid a triple dip recession, a positive boost to the downbeat tone so far this year.